-The Annual Meeting will take place on Wednesday, March 6, 2002, at 10:00 a.m. local time, at our corporate headquarters, 56 Top Gallant Road, Stamford, Connecticut.
+The annual meeting will take place on Wednesday, March 6, 2002, at 10:00 a.m. local time, at our corporate headquarters, 56 Top Gallant Road, Stamford, Connecticut.

-WHAT MATTERS WILL BE VOTED ON AT THE ANNUAL MEETING?
+WHAT MATTERS WILL BE VOTED UPON AT THE ANNUAL MEETING?

-- o The holders of our Class A Common Stock will vote on the re-election of William O. Grabe as a director to hold office for a term of three years. - O The holders of our Class B Common Stock will vote on the re-election of Michael D. Fleisher, Max D. Hopper and Kenneth Roman as directors to hold office for a term of three years. - o The holders of our Class A and Class B Common Stock will vote on a proposal to approve the 2002 Employee Stock Purchase Plan. - o The holders of our Class A and Class B Common Stock will vote on a proposal to ratify the reappointment of KPMG LLP as our independent auditors for the fiscal year ending September 30, 2002. - o The holders of our Class A and Class B Common Stock will transact any other business that is brought properly before the Annual Meeting.
+- The holders of our Class A Common Stock will vote on the re-election of William O. Grabe as a director to hold office for a term of three years. - The holders of our Class B Common Stock will vote on the re-election of Michael D. Fleisher, Max D. Hopper and Kenneth Roman as directors to hold office for a term of three years. - The holders of our Class A and Class B Common Stock will vote upon a proposal to combine our two classes of Common Stock into a single class of Common Stock.
+The combination will be effected by merging Gartner with a wholly owned subsidiary with Gartner surviving, and converting our Class B Common Stock into Class A Common Stock on a for basis. - As a result of the merger, our Certificate of Incorporation will be amended to (1) eliminate all references to, and the authorization of, the Class B Common Stock, (2) increase our authorized shares of Class A Common Stock from 166,000,000 to 250,000,000 to account for the elimination of the authorized Class B Common Stock, and (3) convert our authorized Series B Junior Participating Preferred to authorized Series A Junior Preferred to account for the combination under our existing rights agreement.